 Trataka, or “Candle Gazing Meditation” is a powerful method for calming your mind and developing your focus.
 It also make a wonderful alternative to the conventional eyes-closed meditations, which is why many people like to use this method as a complement to their primary practice.

-Sadly there is less scientific research into Trataka than into certain other form of meditation (like Vipassana or Mindfulness) so it is hard to advise this as a primary discipline.
+Sadly, there is less scientific research into Trataka than into certain other form of meditation (like Vipassana or Mindfulness).
+Therefore, it is hard to advise this as a primary discipline.
 However, I do recommend you try it and see what benefits you observe.